When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Single Transferable Vote

 The proportional voting system used to elects to the .
 In a multi-member the voters rank candidates in order of preference, with one being their first choice, two their second etc. A candidate is elected once his or her votes reach a set quota (target).
 The candidate’s votes are then redistributed according to voters’ second preferences.
 A formula is used to reduce the value of each vote transferred.
 If there are still unfilled seats, candidates with the least number of votes are eliminated.
 Their votes are transferred to second preference candidates.
-The process continues until all six seats are filled.
+The process continues until all five seats are filled.
 This system allows voters to choose between candidates from the same party, as well as between those from different parties.
 See .

 Another term for ameeting in the